IBM/unitxt/docs/docs/adding_template.rst

    :width: 75%
    :align: center

+Including:
-Including the task `instruction`, marked in green, appear once at the top of the example.
+# The task `instruction`, marked in green, appear once at the top of the example
-The `input_format` marked in red, formatting the layout of the different fields of the task.
+# The `input_format` marked in red, formatting the layout of the different fields of the task, and
-And the `target_prefix` marked in yellow, priming the target.
-Now we understand the taxonomy of the different parts of the template we can see how to define it in code and add it to the unitxt catalog.
+# The `target_prefix` marked in yellow, which primes the target.

+Now that we understand the taxonomy of the different parts of the template, we can see how to define it in code and add it to the unitxt catalog.

-Adding a new Template
+Adding a New Template
 ----------------------------

 In this code example, we will use a translation task with the following task fields in every instance: `text`, `text_type`, `source_language`, `target_language`, and lastly the target `translation`.